Seledriac/Sandbox/README.md

 ## Code structure

-**main.cpp** contains the main program loop, parameter list display, mouse/keyboard interations, creation/destruction of the active project.
+**main.cpp** contains the main program loop, parameter list display, mouse/keyboard interactions, creation/destruction of the active project.

 **Data.hpp** contains the parameter list and plot data shared between the UI and each project